interactive-matter/TMC26XStepper/README.rst

   the other phase.

-* If the above method does not work for you or your motor has more than two wires you can check it with your Ohmmmeter (multimeter measuring the resistance).
+* If the above method does not work for you or your motor has more than two wires you can check it with your Ohmmeter (multimeter measuring the resistance).
 E.g. unipolar stepper motors have 6 wires, but can be used as bipolar stepper motors if you use the correct wires).
 Check the resistance between each wire combination.
 You should get the following result: In a lot wire configurations there is no connection.
-Two wire ends have a reasonyble high resistance (normally below 10 Ohms).
+Two wire ends have a reasonable high resistance (normally below 10 Ohms).
 For unipolar motors you have two wires which have half the resistance to the other wires of the same phase (i.e. if there is a connection at all).
   The wires with the higher resistance compromise one phase.
 And for unipolar motors the wires with half the resistance are the 'common wire'.
-You don't need those in biploar configuration.
+You don't need those in bipolar configuration.

 Testing the Motor Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~